chevereto/v4-docs/developer/api/api-v1.md

 ## Key

-API V1.1 works with an user key, which is available at `/settings/api`.
-Admin user can set the public API key at the [Dashboard panel](https://v4-admin.chevereto.com/dashboard/api.html).
+API V1.1 works with an user key, which is available for each user at `/settings/api`.
+Admin user can set the public API key for guest uploads at the [Dashboard panel](https://v4-admin.chevereto.com/settings/api.html).

 ## Request method